baltikaa9/ZXChatGPT/README.md

 Now you can launch the bot using the command `python main.py`.

+[P.S.]
 The contexts of the dialogs of each chat are stored in the `data/context.json` file.